Commitment to Pro Bono

 From its inception, the World Congress was designed and promoted to achieve outcomes, not to be simply a ‘talk fest’.
 Over 850 delegates from 54 countries of the world answered the initial challenge in Sydney, drafting solutions and remedies to establish the momentum for change.

-Four Congresses have now been held, with the fifth planned for Canada in 2009.
-It is recognised as one of the most significant events on the world calendar in promoting the protection of children, having received a United Nations Award for services to the family, and the hope of achieving beneficial change for many of the world’s children now seems attainable.
+The World Congress is recognised as one of the most significant events on the world calendar in promoting the protection of children, having received a United Nations Award for services to the family, and the hope of achieving beneficial change for many of the world’s children now seems attainable.

 Children’s Rights International